IVRPowers/blog/content/post/customerengagement/voicebot-training.md

 -----------
 ###### Photo source: Unsplash.
 Creative Commons

-# Like any human performance, your IA powered system requires to be properly trained.
+# Like any human performance, your AI powered system requires to be properly trained.
 ---

 Training is the most important thing to consider to make your [Voicebot IVR](https://www.ivrpowers.com/portfolio/voicebot/) smart enough when it goes in production.
 Many projects forgot to review continuously learning rules, intents and transactions logs.